 Today we take a private-charter helicopter flight for doors-off aerial photography.
 We will fly up the Fox Glacier shooting the blue-ice formations of the upper glacier and seracs before continuing on to photograph the majestic Southern Alps.
 The timing of this flight will depend on the prevailing weather conditions.
 We will plan our day’s shoots around the helicopter flight.

 This morning we will capture the first light at Lake Matheson, where on a still day New Zealand’s two highest peaks Aoraki/Mt Cook and Horokoau/Mt Tasman are reflected in the tannin-stained waters.
 After returning to base we enjoy a relaxed breakfast and then explore a nearby rainforest, the perfect place for contemplated macro photography.
 In the afternoon we drive to a hidden location for our photo session of the last light on Aoraki/Mt Cook, Horokoau/Mt Tasman and the Southern Alps.

 Day ten FOX GLACIER – GREYMOUTH

 Pre-dawn we set up at a dramatic coastal location for our sunrise photo session.
-After breakfast we depart Greymouth and travel east to the mountainous Arthur’s Pass National Park.
-We spend the rest of the day photographing the imposing mountain landscapes of the Southern Alps found here.
+After breakfast we depart Greymouth and travel through the Lewis Pass to the east coast town of Kaikoura, stopping to photograph along the way.
+We arrive in Kaikoura in the late afternoon in time for last light photography.

 Note: The weather in New Zealand is subject to frequent change.
 We reserve the right to make last-minute changes to the itinerary to both avoid bad weather and to take advantage of good weather and light, as the elements permit.
 Our intention is to assess the prevailing weather and light conditions to determine where the best photographic opportunities will be.